-Grapefruits (Citrus x paradisi) stand out among other citrus varieties with their large size and mouth-puckering fruit, which contains anywhere from none to more than 60 seeds.
+Grapefruits (Citrus x paradisi) stand out among other citrus varieties with their large size and mouth-puckering fruit, which contains anywhere from zero to more than 60 seeds.
 Fresh grapefruit seeds sprout readily and can be used to grow a tree, although seed-grown trees lack some of the advantages of grapefruit trees from a garden center.

 Grapefruits fall into two categories: white-fleshed and red-fleshed.
 Common white-fleshed varieties include the 'Duncan' grapefruit (Citrus x paradisi 'Duncan'), which is a seedy variety with 30 to 50 seeds in each fruit.
 Red-fleshed varieties include 'Ruby' (Citrus x paradisi 'Ruby'), which is a common grapefruit at supermarkets.
 'Ruby' is a seedless variety, which means it has six seeds or fewer per fruit.